NannyML/nannyml/docs/datasets/ma_employment.rst

 - 7 .Living with mother: Mother in the labor force
 - 8 .Living with mother: Mother not in labor force

-CIT Character 1 - Citizenship status
+CIT Character 1 - Citizenship status:

 - 1 .Born in the U.S.
 - 2 .Born in Puerto Rico, Guam, the U.S. Virgin Islands, or the
 - .Northern Marianas